SteveLeungYL/parserfuzz_code/README.md

 2. `DBMS-specific requirements:` Headers and libary of `MySQL`, `PostgreSQL` and `MariaDB` if you want to test them.
 The most direct way is to compile the DBMSs.

 3. `Compile Squirrel:`

     ```
     git clone
     cd Squirrel/DBNAME/AFL
     make afl-fuzz # You need to set the path in the Makefile
     ```

 4. `Instrument DBMS:`
     ```
     # SQLite:
     git clone https://github.com/sqlite/sqlite.git
     cd sqlite
-    mkdir bld
+    mkdir -p bld/$(git rev-parse HEAD)
-    cd bld
+    cd bld/$(git rev-parse HEAD)
-    CC=/path/to/afl-gcc CXX=/path/to/afl-g++ ../configure # You can also turn on debug flag if you want to find assertion
+    CC=/path/to/afl-gcc CXX=/path/to/afl-g++ ../../configure # You can also turn on debug flag if you want to find assertion
     make

     # MySQL/PostgreSQL/MariaDB
     cd Squirrel/DBNAME/docker/
     cp ../AFL/afl-fuzz .